SAM121160 - Returns: individuals returns: arrears of pension

 For individuals who are within SA in the year when a payment of arrears is received, overpayments will arise at the time that they complete the return for that year but only if they exclude the income that relates to earlier years.

 If the taxpayer asks for the arrears to be spread back, the SA overpayment should be set against any increase in the tax charged for earlier years.
-For those years you should follow the guidance regarding recalculation of liability for non-SA cases within the Employment Procedures Manual.
+For those years you should follow the guidance regarding recalculation of liability for non-SA cases within the Employment Income Manual at EIM42290 and EIM75020.

 • Do not attempt to trigger manual reconciliation in the PAYE Service for the non-SA years unless it is necessary to issue an informal tax calculation because you need to amend a previous informal calculation or because the taxpayer has asked for a more detailed calculation